valdimar94/reference-tictactoe/self-assessment.md

 Outline what script files you created and the purpose of each file.
 Each file should be commented.
 This could be

 - __Docker build__
+* _advserverpack.sh_ - is run from Jenkins. installs npm and runs pack.sh.
 * _start.sh_ - is run from Dockerfile.
 Has the db migration and runs run.js
 * _pack.sh_ - main build file.
 Copies everything that is needed to build the image to build folder.
 Creates the docker image and pushes to docker hub.
 Utilizes Dockerfile and start.sh.